Houston Office: 713.225.8000 | The Woodlands Office: 281.609.2900

 Alimony Modification

 Alimony, sometimes called “spousal maintenance” or “spousal support,” is (traditionally) money paid by a higher-earning spouse to a lower-earning spouse.
 Alimony’s historical purpose has been to help lower-earning spouses meet their financial needs until they can support themselves.
 However, modern interpretations of the purpose of spousal support are more flexible.
 It can, for example, be used to make up for an imbalance in the value of assets retained by one spouse in a divorce agreement.
-Because Texas laws are broad and leave considerable room for argument, alimony remains one of the most heavily disputed issues during and after divorce.

 There are several ways to pay alimony.
 Typically, the paying spouse, or “obligor,” pays monthly payments over a period of years.
 A divorce decree outlines the monthly amount and amount of time that the obligor must pay the spouse receiving payments, or “obligee.”

-Increasing, Decreasing, Suspending Or Terminating Alimony Payments
+What Is the Process of Increasing, Decreasing, Suspending, Or Terminating Alimony Payments?

 If, after the divorce decree becomes final, either spouse hopes to change the payment structure or the terms of a spousal support agreement, Texas law imposes several requirements on the spouse requesting the change.
 In alimony modifications, the obligor or obligee can file a motion and request the change.
-The spouse requesting a modification must prove to a judge that there has been a material and substantial change in the circumstances of either party that justifies modifying the original order.
-Modifications to alimony include increases, decreases, termination, and occasionally, a temporary suspension of monthly payments.

 A material and substantial change in circumstances for either spouse may include:

-• A new job/occupation with increased pay;
+• A new job/occupation with increased pay

-• Job layoff or reduction in pay; or
+• Job layoff or reduction in pay

-• New and significant changes in a spouse’s health.
+• New and significant changes in a spouse’s health

-For example, an obligor spouse who receives a serious medical diagnosis not present at the time of the divorce could be considered a changed circumstance.
+For example, an obligor spouse who receives a severe medical diagnosis not present at the time of the divorce could be considered a changed circumstance.
 Perhaps the most common example includes obligee spouses who find new jobs that pay more.
 Similarly, a situation in which an obligee spouse obtains education or training in a profession that allows them to make more money can result in a reduction or termination of the obligor’s alimony payments.

 The spouse who wants to change or terminate payments must prove, by a preponderance of the evidence, the following: